-Abstract - Using forward error correction (FEC) in off-line streaming, together with large buffers, yields spectacular results.
-However real-time streaming puts hard restrictions on the buffer size and therefore does not allow FEC to deal with long link failures on a single path route.
-In contrast multi-path routing can make FEC effective also for real-time streaming.
+Using forward error correction (FEC) in off-line streaming, permitting large buffers, yields spectacular results, but real-time streaming puts hard restrictions on the buffer size and therefore does not allow FEC to deal with long link failures on a single path route.
+Multi-path routing however can make FEC efficient also for realtime streaming.
 In this paper we introduce a capillary routing algorithm offering a wide range of multi-path routing topologies starting from a simple (max-flow multi-path) solution toward more reliable and secure schemes obtained by recursively spreading individual sub-flows.
-The friendliness of a particular multipath routing is measured by a measure called Adaptive Redundancy Overall Need (ARON), which is proportional to the sender's total channel coding effort needed for recovering the failure of each link in the multi-path route.
-A dozen of capillary routing layers, built on several hundreds of network samples obtained from a random walk wireless Mobile Ad-Hoc Network (MANET), are rated with ARON.
-They show that the FEC friendliness improves substantially as the spreading of the routing grows.
+The friendliness of a particular multi-path routing can be measured by Adaptive Redundancy Overall Need (ARON), which is proportional to the sender's total channel coding effort needed for recovering the failure of each individual link in the multi-path route.
+A dozen of capillary routing layers are built on several hundreds of network samples obtained from a random walk wireless Mobile Ad-Hoc Network (MANET).
+Rating of these routing suggestions with ARON shows that the FEC friendliness improves substantially as the spreading of the routing grows.